 In this Bowflex Xtreme 2 SE review, we will help you to decide whether the Xtreme 2 SE is the right home gym for you.
-The Xtreme 2 SE is the top of the range model from Bowflex and comes with a price tag that is quite a bit higher than the likes of the Blaze, Xceed, PR3000 and the entry-level PR1000.
+The Xtreme 2 SE is the top of the range model from Bowflex and comes with a higher price tag than the likes of the Blaze, Xceed, PR3000 and the entry-level PR1000.

-Does the Xtreme 2 SE offer enough extra features to justify the extra outlay?
-Keep reading as we review Xtreme 2 SE and show you the key features that set this machine apart from the other Bowflex models.
+Does the Xtreme 2 SE offer enough to justify the outlay?
+Keep reading as we review the Bowflex Xtreme 2 SE and show you the key features that set this machine apart from the other Bowflex models.

 - Over 70 exercises for a great full-body workout

 - Quickly switch between exercises for different muscle groups

 - Suitable for users up to 300 lb

 The Xtreme 2 SE is one of the very best home gyms you can buy.
 The quality of the machine, the variety of exercises on offer, and the convenience of working out at home will make you wonder why you ever trekked down to the gym.